antleaf/doapr/webroot/content/repositories/lse-research-online.md

   London School of Economics and Political Science.
 academic_applicant_only: 'Yes'
 accepted_content_formats: PDF
-accepted_content_language: English predominantly, though content in other languages will be accepted if published by LSE staff/students
+accepted_content_languages: English predominantly, though content in other languages will be accepted if published by LSE staff/students
 accepted_content_level: Research from LSE affiliated staff and students
 accepted_content_types: Journal articles, Working Papers, Datasets, Books, Book Chapters,